unjs/consola/README.md

 ### Creating your own reporter

-A reporter is nothing more than a Class or Object that should expose `log(logObj)` method.
+A reporter (Class or Object) exposes `log(logObj)` method.
-See implementations to get idea how to write your own.
+To write a reporter, check implementations to get an idea.

 ## Types

-You can think of types like _extended logging levels_ in Consola's world.
+Types can be treated as _extended logging levels_ in Consola's world.

 A list of all available default types is [here](./src/types.js).

 ## Creating a new instance

-Consola has a global instance and it is recommended to use it everywhere.
+Consola has a global instance and is recommended to use everywhere.
-In case that you need more control, you can create a new instance too.
+In case more control is needed, create a new instance.

 ```js
 const { Consola, BasicReporter } = require('consola')